Polyethylene terephthalate: Intrinsic viscosity

+Different applications of PET require different degrees of polymerization, which can be obtained by modifying the process conditions.
+The molecular weight of PET is measured by solution viscosity.
+Viscosity is highly dependent on molecular parameters such as chain length and molecular weight.
+Due to the structural complexity of branched polymers, viscosity-based determination of molecular weight is best used with linear polymers.
+With dilute solutions, an empirical relationship can be derived between the viscosity and the hydrodynamic volume and molecular weight distribution.
+The preferred method to measure this viscosity is the intrinsic viscosity (IV) of the polymer.
+Intrinsic viscosity is a dimensionless measurement found by extrapolating the relative viscosity (measured in (dℓ/g)) to zero concentration.
+Shown below are the IV ranges for common applications:

 Copolymers

-PET is copolymerized with other diols or diacids to optimize the properties for particular applications.
+PET is often copolymerized with other diols or diacids to optimize the properties for particular applications.

+PETG

-For example, cyclohexanedimethanol (CHDM) can be added to the polymer backbone in place of ethylene glycol.
+For example, cyclohexanedimethanol (CHDM) can be added to the polymer backbone, replacing some of the ethylene glycol.
 Since this building block is much larger (six additional carbon atoms) than the ethylene glycol unit it replaces, it does not fit in with the neighboring chains the way an ethylene glycol unit would.
 This interferes with crystallization and lowers the polymer's melting temperature.
 In general, such PET is known as PETG or PET-G (polyethylene terephthalate glycol-modified).
 It is a clear amorphous thermoplastic that can be injection-molded, sheet-extruded or extruded as filament for 3D printing.
 PETG can be colored during processing.
+Replacing all of the ethylene glycol with CHDM gives PCT.

+Isophthalic acid

 Another common modifier is isophthalic acid, replacing some of the 1,4-(para-) linked terephthalate units.
 The 1,2-(ortho-) or 1,3-(meta-) linkage produces an angle in the chain, which also disturbs crystallinity.

+Advantages

 Such copolymers are advantageous for certain molding applications, such as thermoforming, which is used for example to make tray or blister packaging from co-PET film, or amorphous PET sheet (A-PET/PETA) or PETG sheet.
 On the other hand, crystallization is important in other applications where mechanical and dimensional stability are important, such as seat belts.
 For PET bottles, the use of small amounts of isophthalic acid, CHDM, diethylene glycol (DEG) or other comonomers can be useful: if only small amounts of comonomers are used, crystallization is slowed but not prevented entirely.
 As a result, bottles are obtainable via stretch blow molding ("SBM"), which are both clear and crystalline enough to be an adequate barrier to aromas and even gases, such as carbon dioxide in carbonated beverages.